Coyote Springs

 Located approximately 100 yards from this current location is a former area that housed an aged corral, as evidenced by the presence of old wooden posts, ladders, and a number of sunken horseshoes.
 Due to the high iron content present in the soil, utilizing metal detectors posed a minor challenge.
 Through our findings, spent shell casings dating back to the 19th century, specifically from a .32 caliber, were discovered, further corroborating the notion that this area was the site of The Hudgens posse out of White Oaks’ pursuit and subsequent gunshot of a horse belonging to the outlaws, dating back to at least a century ago.

 During the investigation, an old medicine bottle and pieces of an old stove pipe were discovered sunken into the dirt.
 Moving about 50 yards from this spot, we discovered a large dry river bed, and the remaining pieces of a small structure built on the side of a hill out of sticks, rocks, and wood.
 To me, this looked like a spot where someone may have used to dry animal meat and fur.
 Remarkably, a tree had grown out of the top of its sunken roof, and a small canal was dug out, running right up to the side of its foundation.
 The area at one time was equipped with a water supply.
-There is little evidence to suggest that this place may have been used by The Dedricks, as well as The Kid and his crew, but it could be possible in a wild imagination.
+Some evidence could suggest it was a springhouse.

 In an effort to maintain the integrity of the site, we exercised great caution and chose not to dismantle the fragile structure.
 However, we were able to examine a selection of delicate artifacts from a sizable depression near the base of the structure.
 Among them, discovered were an unconventional container that may have once held coffee, an aged metal button potentially originating from a sweater or shirt, and several other miscellaneous items.